BLNorris/barbot-rails/README.md

 ####HAML

-#####I am in progress converting the HTML view files over to HAML, as I think it works better.
+#####I am in progress converting the HTML view files over to HAML, as I think it's better.

 ###Back End